ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 #.
 Find the ``pcl::toROSMsg`` call where the ``pc2_cloud`` is populated.
 This is the point cloud that is published to RViz display.
 Replace the current cloud (``zf_cloud``) with the plane-fit outliers result (``*cloud_f``).

 #.
 Compile and run, as in previous steps.
+    Did you forget to uncomment the new headers used in this step?

 #.
 Evaluate Results